 6.10.2.2 PAKE protocols

 There are many PAKE protocols in the literature.
 Specific PAKE protocols that are of special interest are IETF PAKE protocols in discussion and/or standardization at IRTF CFRG, e.g., CPAKE[10], OPAQUE[11], SPAKE2[12] or SPAKE2+[13].
 CPAKE and SPAKE2 are balanced PAKE protocols.
 OPAQUE and SPAKE2+ are augmented PAKE protocols.
-While CPAKE and OPAQUE have been formally endorsed in the PAKE selection process by IRTF CFRG as balanced and augmented options, the choice of SPAKE2 and SPAKE2+ as balanced and augmented PAKE protocols, respectively, is also meaningful due to the similarity between.
+While CPAKE and OPAQUE have been formally endorsed in the PAKE selection process by IRTF CFRG as balanced and augmented options, the choice of SPAKE2 and SPAKE2+ as balanced and augmented PAKE protocols, respectively, is also meaningful due to the similarity between them.

 6.10.2.3 Parameters exchanged prior to the PAKE execution